Terence Tao: Random matrices

 In the 1950s, Eugene Wigner initiated the study of random matrices and their eigenvalues.
 Wigner studied the case of hermitian and symmetric matrices, proving a "semicircle law" for their eigenvalues.
 In 2010, Tao and Van Vu made a major contribution to the study of non-symmetric random matrices.
-They showed that if n is large and the entries of a n × n matrix A are selected randomly according to any fixed probability distribution of average 0 and standard deviation 1, then the eigenvalues of A will tend to be uniformly scattered across the disk of radius n^{1/2} around the origin; this can be made precise using the language of measure theory.
+They showed that if n is large and the entries of a n × n matrix A are selected randomly according to any fixed probability distribution of expectation 0 and standard deviation 1, then the eigenvalues of A will tend to be uniformly scattered across the disk of radius n^{1/2} around the origin; this can be made precise using the language of measure theory.
 This gave a proof of the long-conjectured circular law, which had previously been proved in weaker formulations by many other authors.
 In Tao and Vu's formulation, the circular law becomes an immediate consequence of a "universality principle" stating that the distribution of the eigenvalues can depend only on the average and standard deviation of the given component-by-component probability distribution, thereby providing a reduction of the general circular law to a calculation for specially-chosen probability distributions.

 In 2011, Tao and Vu established a "four moment theorem", which applies to random hermitian matrices whose components are independently distributed, each with average 0 and standard deviation 1, and which are exponentially unlikely to be large (as for a Gaussian distribution).
 If one considers two such random matrices which agree on the average value of any quadratic polynomial in the diagonal entries and on the average value of any quartic polynomial in the off-diagonal entries, then Tao and Vu show that the expected value of a large number of functions of the eigenvalues will also coincide, up to an error which is uniformly controllable by the size of the matrix and which becomes arbitrarily small as the size of the matrix increases.
 Similar results were obtained around the same time by László Erdös, Horng-Tzer Yau, and Jun Yin.